CSA-OCP-GER/chatbot-development-hands-on-day/hints/nodejs/step1.md

 * `BOT_STATE_TABLE` --> `botdata`
 * `STORAGE_CONNECTION` --> `DefaultEndpointsProtocol=https;EndpointSuffix=core.windows.net;AccountName=xxx;AccountKey=xxxxx`

+Alternatively, you can use the `az webapp config appsettings set` Azure CLI command to set the parameters.

 If you've created a separate Table for testing, make sure to add the `dev` Table to the `.env` file (will be used locally) and add the `prod` Table's name in the App Service.